-Council is progressing the approvals process to allow for the commencement of the Redlands Coast Sport and Recreational Precinct.
-The Australian Government has requested more information from Council to assess the referral of the project under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-This additional information and the impact assessment may result in delays to the project.
+Council is progressing through an assessment process to support commencement of the Redlands Coast Sport and Recreational Precinct, and remains committed to delivering quality facilities.
+The Federal Government has requested more information from Council to assess the referral of the project under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Preparation and review of additional information required as part of the assessment process is delaying the project schedule.